wenakita/sonicreddragon-docs/docs/concepts/randomness-fixed.md

 Each randomness source is verified for authenticity:

-1. **Chainlink VRF**: Uses cryptographic verification built into the VRF
-2. **Drand**: Verifies threshold signatures against the Drand public key
-3. **Arbitrum VRF**: Verifies the randomness comes from the Arbitrum VRF system
+1.**Chainlink VRF**: Uses cryptographic verification built into the VRF 2.**Drand**: Verifies threshold signatures against the Drand public key 3.**Arbitrum VRF**: Verifies the randomness comes from the Arbitrum VRF system

 ### Fallback Mechanisms